GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 terraform plan
 terraform apply

+# Step 6 (Optional): Deploy secrets if set and set the values for manual ones
+# in the GCP console.

 # Step 7 (Optional): Deploy Continuous Integration (CI) and Continuous
 # Deployment (CD) resources by following the instructions in
 # components/cicd/README.md in this directory or $OUTPUT_PATH/cicd/README.md in